Today I want to introduce to you a lady called Barbie Thomas.

 Her arms had to be amputated from shoulders down as a result.

 The doctors said that she probably would not live, and that if she did, she would be a vegetable for the rest of her life.
-However, Barbie recovered, boggling the doctors.
+Luckily, Barbie recovered.

-(This reminds me of Wilma Rudolph’s story — I mentioned her in a previous Ask Celes post.
-Wilma was hit by a series of deadly diseases as a child and the doctors told her mom that she could never walk again — but she grew up not just walking, but running, and later on becoming a record-breaking Olympian at the age of 21.
-In a way, Barbie bears similarity to Nick Vujicic too — the inspiring man with no arms or legs, whom I mentioned in the same post.)
+(This reminds me of Wilma Rudolph, whom I mentioned here.
+Wilma was hit by a series of deadly diseases as a child and the doctors told her mom that she could never walk again — but she grew up not just walking, but running, and later on becoming a record breaking Olympic champion at 21.
+In a way, Barbie bears similarity to Nick Vujicic — an inspiring man with no arms or legs, whom I mentioned in that same post.)

 Not only that, she is also a professional body builder.